mazetoken/ghost/README.md

 It should be something like [this](ghostmetadatabase64.txt).
 This is the token uri used in on-chain NFT.

-Compile and deploy ghost.sol in [Remix](https://remix.ethereum.org).
+Open ghost.sol in [Remix](https://remix.ethereum.org).
 Change token name and symbol.
+Compile it and deploy.

 In "Deploy & and run transactions" section use "mint" option to mint NFT.
-Use sample_metadata.json base64 encoded string as uri.
+Use your sample_metadata.json base64 encoded string as uri.

 You can try it on smartBCH testnet:
 ```